pydpll/errorutils/README.md

 ### When to use errorutils

 Errorutils enables error checking and handling at the location where the error is generated or captured.
-In general, our recommendation is to use `ExitOnFail()` in places where `logrus.Error()` could be used, `WarnOnFail()` provides notifications to users in cases where the program could continue operating.
+In general, our recommendation is to use `ExitOnFail()` in places where `os.Exit` would be the handling solution, `WarnOnFail()` provides notifications to users in cases where the program could continue operating.
 These functions are nil-error checks.

 ### When not to use errorutils

 The functionality of this package is constrained to only handling failure errors.
 The following are some examples where the use of alternatives is encouraged:

 - In places where it makes more sense to return the error, use the common construct `if err != nil`.
-- When defered calls are necessary for cleanup or other tasks, use `panic()`.
-This library uses os.Exit().
+- When deferred calls are necessary for cleanup or other tasks, use `panic()`.
+This library uses `os.Exit()`.
 - In control flow scenarios where there should be conditional execution of keywords such as `continue` and `break` based on the error.
 - In code tests, do not replace any of the error and logging functionality of a testing object.
 - When Sharing information such as EOF should be not be handled with this custom type, some workarounds by wrapping errors `WithInner()` might work but it is not a guarantee (see next section example).